 Introduction

-Rice (Oryza sativa L.) (2n = 24) is a monocotyledonous crop, which belonging to the family Gramineae is one of the most important staple food crops for more than two-third of the world population.
-Kinjale et al., (2021).
+Rice (Oryza sativa L.) (2n = 24) is a monocotyledonous crop, which belonging to the family Gramineae is one of the most important staple food crops for more than two-third of the world population Kinjale et al.(2021).
 Rice, derived from paddy grain, is a staple food across East, South, and Southeast Asia.
 Often referred to as the "grain of life," rice holds deep cultural and nutritional significance and is virtually synonymous with food in many Asian communities.
-There are about 23 species of rice, but only two are widely domesticated and commercially valuable which are Oryzae sativa (Asian rice) and Oryza glaberrima (African rice) Timsina et al., (2023).
+There are about 23 species of rice, but only two are widely domesticated and commercially valuable which are Oryzae sativa (Asian rice) and Oryza glaberrima (African rice) Timsina et al. (2023).

-Asian rice (Oryza sativa) is broadly classified into two major subspecies: indica and japonica.
+Asian rice, Oryza sativa is broadly classified into two major subspecies: indica and japonica.
 It is believed that indica rice was first domesticated in the foothills of the Himalayas in eastern India, while japonica originated in southern China.
 Over time, indica rice spread across the tropical and subtropical regions from India, while japonica moved northward, adapting to temperate climates, and also spread southward into Southeast Asia.
 From there, it eventually reached regions like West Africa and Brazil (Khush, 1997).

 Nutritionally, rice is composed of approximately 80% carbohydrates, 7–8% protein, 3% fat, and 3% fiber.
 Beyond its role as a staple food, rice is deeply embedded in the cultural, religious, and social fabric of almost all Asian societies.
 It also holds medicinal value, making it not just a dietary staple but a symbol of life, tradition, and health.
 Rice has no fat, no cholesterol and is sodium free.
 Rice bran oil can have up to 80% unsaturated fatty acids (oleic acid and linoleic acid).
 Rice has a lysine as protein.
 The vitamin B-complex, especially thiamin, riboflavin and niacin offered by natural brown rice.
 Red and black rice are rich in iron and zinc.
-Chaudhari et al., (2018)
+Chaudhari et al. (2018).

 Rice crop is attacked by several insect pests from nursery to harvest, which cause severe yield loss.
-The most important and widely distributed pest species are stem borers (Scirpophaga incertulas), leaf folders (Cnaphalocrocis medinalis), Plant hoppers, and gall midge (Orseolia oryzae).
+The most important and widely distributed pest species are stem borers, Scirpophaga incertulas, leaf folders, Cnaphalocrocis medinalis, Plant hoppers, and gall midge, Orseolia oryzae.
 Stem borers are persistent pests in rice cultivation, commonly present in fields across all seasons, though typically in low numbers.
 Among them, Scirpophaga incertulas (Walker), commonly known as the yellow stem borer, is a monophagous and highly destructive pest, infesting rice crops across almost all regions of India (Patel and Singh, 2017).
 In Asia, Scirpophaga incertulas and Chilo suppressalis together are responsible for an estimated 5–10% yield loss in rice production (Timsina et al., 2023).

 The yellow stem borer is a major pest of rice throughout tropical South and Southeast Asia.
 Its infestation is especially severe in tropical lowland and deep-water rice ecosystems, where its presence can significantly affect crop health and productivity.
 The pest attacks all stages of the crop.
 Larval damage to tillers during the vegetative stage results in drying up of central shoot which is also called as ‘dead heart’ symptom and damage during the panicle initiation stage results in chaffy, unfilled grains which is also called as ‘white ear’ (Anonymous, 2024).
 The two major factors responsible for poor yield are adverse weather and pest epidemic.
 Among the various biological constraints, insect-pest problem is one of the major constraints accountings for 50% damage at vegetative, 30% at reproductive and 20% at ripening stage of rice.
 Due to insect-pests attack the average yield reduction in rice is 40%.
 About 21 per cent of the global production of is lost to insect pests.
-Thorat et al., (2023).
+Thorat et al. (2023).